Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Introduction

-The goal of interpretable modeling is to produce predictions that an end-user can understand~\cite{rudinStopExplainingBlack2019,rudinAlgorithmsInterpretableMachine2014} -- a prerequisite for making a prediction actionable.
-Requirements for interpretability are application-dependent.
-Focusing on structured data problems in healthcare, Fig~\ref{fig:interpretability} is a representation of the spectrum of interpretability.
-A significant disconnect separates blackbox models from inherently interpretable models.
+\textbf{Interpretability: } The goal of interpretable modeling is to produce predictions that an end-user can understand~\citep{rudinStopExplainingBlack2019,rudinAlgorithmsInterpretableMachine2014}, which is a prerequisite for making a prediction actionable.
+One necessary yet insufficient aspect of intrinsic model interpretability is feature attribution.
+Blackbox models do not admit feature attributions without the use of unreliable approximations.
+Conversely, feature attribution is exact in regression models, where each model coefficient has the unequivocal interpretation as the conditional expected change of the response corresponding to a given unit of change in the predictor, while fixing the other predictors.
+For this reason, even ignoring attributes beyond feature attribution, a significant disconnect already separates blackbox models from inherently interpretable models.
+Fig~\ref{fig:interpretability} is a representation of the spectrum of interpretability focusing on structured data problems in healthcare.

-The lowest form, computational interpretability, enables one to understand how the predictors computationally interact to form a prediction.
-ReLU-activated neural networks (see below), matrix composition methods like principle components analysis (PCA), and large multiple regression models are all computationally interpretable, whereas Deep Learning (DL) models more-generally and ensemble trees methods like XGBoost are not.
-However, knowing how a prediction is computed from individual features does not automatically make the prediction comprehensible -- it is generally still difficult to understand how a model behaves as there is a limit to the capacity of information that humans can process simultaneously~\cite{millerMagicalNumberSeven1956}.
+While the definition of interpretability varies according to problem domain, all notions of interpretability require a basic ability to parse the computations behind a model's predictions in terms of the input data features.
+We refer to this fundamental aspect of interpretability as ``computational interpretability.''
+Computational interpretability is a necessary yet insufficient attribute for prediction comprehensibility.
+ReLU-activated neural networks, matrix composition methods like principle components analysis (PCA), and large multiple regression models are computationally interpretable, whereas Deep Learning (DL) models in-general and ensemble trees methods like XGBoost are not.

-Beyond computational interpretability, \citet{sudjiantoDesigningInherentlyInterpretable2021} note that additivity, sparsity, linearity, smoothness, monotonicity, and visualizbility are attributes shared by comprehensible models.
-More-generally, one might constrain the structure of the model so that it can be understood.
-If done using domain knowledge, such constraints can make models mechanistically meaningful.
-An example in computer vision is concept whitening~\cite{chenConceptWhiteningInterpretable2020}.
-Mechanistically meaningful models provide deeper insights and can easily be structured to justify causal interpretations.
+However, knowing how a prediction is computed from individual features does not automatically make the prediction comprehensible -- it may still difficult to understand how a model behaves as there is a limit to the capacity of information that humans can process simultaneously~\citep{millerMagicalNumberSeven1956}. \citet{sudjiantoDesigningInherentlyInterpretable2021} note that additivity, sparsity, linearity, smoothness, monotonicity, and visualizability are some attributes of interpretable models that are also comprehensible.
+Each of these attributes can be enforced through suitable modeling constraints.